 This multi-year study produced a large amount of data.
 Data were reviewed for completeness, accuracy, precision, and representativeness.
-The field data were measured with a water quality sonde that was calibrated each sampling day according to manufacture recommendations.
-Few discrepancies were noted in the field data.
+The field data were measured with a water quality sonde that was calibrated each sampling day according to manufacturer recommendations.
+Few discrepancies were noted in the field data; discrepancies were judged based on analysis of times series data, comparison with data from other sources (e.g., ODEO) or were considered highly unlikely given the acid-base chemistry of the site.
 In cases where the field staff noticed anomalous data in profiles measurements, the measurements were repeated.
 Field sheets were reviewed a second time prior to being entered into the database.
 The measurements of light transmittance were made with a LiCOR light meter.
 The field staff noted that the meter began to yield erratic measurements and returned it to the manufacturer for repair.
 Measurements made prior to the repair were not used in the analysis.
 The AlgaeTorch would occasionally produce erratic values.
-These were attributed to transient movement of algal colonies.
+These were attributed to transient movement of algal colonies in front of the sensor.
 Consequently, the field staff would repeat the measurements.
 The Algae Torch instrument produced results that were not considered as accurate or precise as data from the analytical laboratory, but were judged to be useful because it allowed for measurements of phytoplankton pigments in a water column that could not be obtained without considerable additional analytical expense.

 The analytical laboratory selected for the study was IEH/Aquatic Research in Seattle.
 This decision was based on the senior investigator's highly favorable prior experience with the laboratory.
 The laboratory data were reviewed upon receipt.
 When anomalies were found, and the laboratory still had sufficient volume of material available, analyses were rerun.
 This only occurred on a couple samples.
 Most other suspicious sample results were removed from the results database, which occurred in a small percentage of the data (Table 3-5).
 In those cases, the samples results appeared to be highly inconsistent with previous data collected at the site or data from adjacent sites.
 One pair of sample results was removed from the database because it appeared that the sample labels had been switched either in the field or the laboratory.
 The accuracy of the chloride data from IEH was reviewed in 2015 and judged to be insufficient for evaluating sources of water, especially following chloride inputs from the tributaries.

 Consequently, analysis of subsequent chloride samples was switched the Cooperative Chemical Analytical Laboratory (CCAL) at Oregon State University, operated jointly by the Department of Forestry and the US Department of Agriculture

 Parameter Number of Duplicates/ Replicates Percent of Samples Removed Comparative Analysis Used in Models Notes

-Field Measureme
+Field Measureme ents

 Temperature 0 0 Second sonde Yes Measured with sonde

-pH 0 0.1 Second sonde Yes Measured with sonde
+рН 0 1 Second sonde Yes Measured with sonde

-DO 0 0.2 Second sonde Yes Measured with sonde
+DO 0 3 Second sonde Yes Measured with sonde

-Conductivity 0 0.1 Second sonde Yes Measured with sonde
+Conductivity 0 2 Second sonde Yes Measured with sonde

+PAR 0 2 n/a No Measured with meter

 Total Chlorophyll 22 0.8 IEH No Measured with AlgaeTorch

 Phycocyanin 22 0.8 ZAPS No Measured with AlgaeTorch

 Analytical Measu irements

 ТР 66 0.3 IEH/CCAL ^a Yes

 PO 4 64 0.8 IEH/CCAL No

 TN 66 0.1 IEH/CCAL Yes

 NO 3 64 0 IEH/CCAL Yes

 NH 3 64 0 IEH/CCLA Yes

-Cl- 40 0.4 IEH/CCAL Yes
+Cl 40 0.4 IEH/CCAL Yes

 TOC 18 0 IEH/CCAL Yes

 Alkalinity 18 0 IEH/CCAL Yes

 BOD 6 0 IEH/CCAL Yes

 Silica 0 0 n/a No

 Water Column Chlorophyll 4 0 IEH Yes

 Periphyton CHL 20 0 IEH Yes

-AFDW 20 0.01 IEH Yes

-72-Hour Monitor ring